 oneworld shares the goals of IATA, to halt the rise in aviation carbon emissions by 2020, then to halve carbon emissions on 2005 levels by 2050.
 In pursuit of these objectives, our airlines invest extensively in new equipment and technology to increase their aircraft fuel efficiency, cut noise pollution and reduce our dependence on fossil fuels.

 Collectively, our airlines are spending billions of dollars on next-generation aircraft with dramatically reduced carbon emissions.
 The Boeing 787 Dreamliner, already operated by several oneworld members including American Airlines, British Airways, Japan Airlines and LAN, uses composite materials, new engines and the latest computer systems to achieve a 20 percent lower fuel burn than its predecessors.
 Over the past ten years, oneworld airlines invested over US $65 billion in new aircraft and our carriers currently have over US $110 billion of firm orders* for new aircraft such as the Boeing 787 and Airbus A350 XWB.

 oneworld airlines are working closely with researchers to develop and test new carbon-neutral aviation fuels.
 For example, British Airways is working with leading engine manufacturer Rolls-Royce to test sustainable biofuels.
 American Airlines participates in the AIRE intergovernmental initiative to speed up application of new technologies and operational procedures which have a direct impact on reducing carbon emissions and noise pollution, as well as conserving fuel.

-American Airlines has been ranked by Newsweek magazine as the most green airline in the USA for three years running.
+American Airlines has been ranked by Newsweek magazine as the most green airline in the USA for four years running.

 On the ground too, waste reduction, recycling and reduced electricity consumption all serve to bring us closer to our objectives.